RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 **Submissions from members of underrepresented communities are strongly encouraged.**

-If you are interested in delivering a lightning talk or have any questions about RSE Midlands 2025, please contact [James Tyrrell](mailto:j.m.tyrrell@bham.ac.uk).
+If you would like to discuss your ideas further before registering, please contact [James Tyrrell](mailto:j.m.tyrrell@bham.ac.uk).